 Also Read: Understanding Mindfulness and how to be mindful with Buddha & Osho.

 Is it bad that we want to control our emotions?
-Are we not becoming too plastic or fake and trying to control everything in life?
+Are we not becoming too fake while trying to control our natural responses?

 In all these situations, we are manipulating our or our loved one’s emotions.

 Why should not I make my brain voluntarily hallucinate when it would make me feel better?
 As long as I am not hurting anybody.

 You hate your job, but you can’t leave at least for another year due to some financial debt.
 You feel like a zombie at work.
 You go dead and come back alive.
 Do you choose to sulk for another year or do you enjoy the time even though you don’t enjoy your job?
 Be smart.
 Realize that we are not immortals.